Ada-Developers-Academy/core-unit-3/layout/activity-personal-portfolio-3.md

 * title: Finishing Up Personal Portfolio Website
 ##### !question

-Check off that you have completed personal portfolio activities and have submittd your `pull request URL` to the Personal Portfolio topic in Projects.
+Check off that you have completed personal portfolio activities and have submitted your `pull request URL` to the Personal Portfolio topic in Projects.

 ##### !end-question
 ##### !options